Canon 300D vs 20D

 Review summary: Canon 300D vs 20D

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 300D or the Canon 20D – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 300D: